utelecon/utelecon.github.io/en/events/2020-05-08/index.md

 layout: en
 ---

-# 2020/05/08  Briefing session: Using copyrighted materials in online classes

 * **Date and time:** Friday, May 8 17: 00-18: 30

 * **Palce:** Online (Zoom) and youtube  <br>